gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### getAutocompleteConfig
-List all Autocomplete Keyword Listing
+List all autocomplete keyword configuration of an application.